-The Medicare/Medicaid Alignment Initiative is a three-way partnership between HFS, Federal Centers for Medicare and Medicaid Services (CMS) and health plans.
-MMAI is an effort to reform the way care is delivered to clients who are eligible for Medicare and Medicaid services (dual eligible) by providing coordinated care.
-In FY 2019, MMAI was operational in the Greater Chicago Region and parts of the Central Illinois Region.
-There are 6 MCOs providing services under MMAI.
+The Medicare/Medicaid Alignment Initiative is a three-way partnership between HFS, the federal Centers for Medicare and Medicaid Services (CMS), and health plans.
+MMAI is an effort to reform the way care is delivered to customers who are eligible for both Medicare and Medicaid services (dually eligible) by providing coordinated care.
+In FY 2020, MMAI was operational in the Greater Chicago Region and parts of the Central Illinois Region with a total of six (6) MCOs contracted to provide services under MMAI.

-MCOs providing services under MMAI are responsible for covering all Medicare and Medicaid services,including Long Term Services and Supports.
-Enrollees can opt out of MMAI at any time, as well as re-enroll at any time; however, enrollees that receive Long Term Services and Supports and request to opt out of MMAI are required to participate in the HealthChoice Illinois program.
-The HealthChoice Illinois health plans cover a limited service package for Long Term Services and Supports.
-All other services will be covered by Medicare and Medicaid fee for service.
+MCOs providing services under MMAI are responsible for covering all Medicare and Medicaid services, including Long Term Services and Supports.
+Customers can opt out of MMAI at any time, as well as re-enroll at any time; however, customers that receive services in a nursing facility or under one of the Home and Community Based Services (HCBS) Waivers and request to opt out of MMAI are required to participate in the HealthChoice Illinois program under MLTSS.
+More information can be found on the MMAI section of the HFS website.